 - 1. Solicit award nominees from the membership each year. - 2.
-Select eligible candidates for the 5 award categories.
-There is no requirement to give an award in any or every category nor is there a requirement to give all awards in one category. - After selection, submit the name(s) to the Executive Committee of the Board of Directors for approval.
-The President shall notify recipients of their selection and invite them to the banquet.
+Select eligible candidates for the 6 award categories.
+There is no requirement to give an award in any or every category nor is there a requirement to give all awards in one category.

-- 4. Inform the Executive Secretary of the award recipients so the Executive Secretary can obtain plaques. - 5.
-Prepare a biography concerning the award recipients for the NCWSS Proceedings and send them to the Proceedings Editor. - 6.
+- 3. After selection by Committee, submit the name(s) to the Executive Committee of the Board of Directors for approval.
+The President shall notify recipients of their selection and invite them to the banquet. - 4.
+Inform the Executive Secretary of the award recipients so the Executive Secretary can obtain plaques. - 5.
+Prepare a biography concerning the award recipients for the NCWSS Proceedings and Newsletter and send them to the Proceedings and Communication Editors. - 6.
 Report the names of the award recipients to the Board of Directors at the annual meeting. - 7.
 Present the award(s) at the banquet of the annual meeting. - 8.
 Maintain an archive of all award recipients. - 9.
 Specific guidelines for the awards are contained in Rules section of this manual.